adityakamath/adityakamath.github.io/_posts/2022-07-24-akros2-firmware-part-2.md

 comments: true
 ---

-More progress this week.
-I planned on taking a few days off since I felt a bit burnt out at work.
+This week, I planned on taking a few days off since I felt a bit burnt out at work.
 Surprisingly, it took only a few hours of binging [Taskmaster](https://www.youtube.com/c/Taskmaster) for me to start feeling better.
 On day two, I started working on the AKROS2 robot, with a focus on updating the firmware.
 Essentially picking up [where I left off last time](https://adityakamath.github.io/2022-07-17-akros2-firmware-part-1/).
 There were a few more updates along the way, I'll elaborate in the next few sections.

 ### Firmware updates